Nileshkartik95/Speed-Control-Based-on-Drive-Mode/README.md

-# ECEN 5813 - Principles of Embedded Software Speed Control based on Driving Condition
+# ECEN 5813 - Principles of Embedded Software: Speed Control based on Driving Condition
 #### As a part of my final project for the ECEN 5813, I wish to demonstrate the torque demand calculation for the modern vehicle, although automotive systems are more complex with a lot of complex modules integrated to build a domain centralized system and due to the limitations of these complex setups and hardware resources I have demonstrated the torque demands of our vehicle with the help of the onboard LED by controlling the PWM.
 The following components are integrated into virtual vehicle control systems:
 >Acceleration sensor